Estimated reading time: 13 minutes

 Adapting to these regulations will be challenging.
 But they won’t all happen at once, and the changes may not be as significant as they appear.
 We will have to wait and see.
 We will know a lot more when we see the Employment Rights Bill.

-Our team of employment law experts has been around a long time, seen numerous Governments come and go, and is here to support you through the transition.
+Our team of employment law experts have been advising clients for over 20 years and have seen numerous Governments come and go, and we are here to support you through this latest transition.

 We will provide as usual clear, comprehensive guidance and tailored resolutions to ensure your business remains de-risked, compliant, can deal with more employee disputes and thrives under the new legal framework.